kuruczgy/x1e-nixos-config/README.md

 ### Preparation

-First, you might want to start building the ISO already (see above), as it does take multiple hours to build if you are cross-compiling.
+If you are building the install ISO yourself you might want to start already (see above), as it does take multiple hours to build if you are cross-compiling.

 If you already have installed Windows or are not interested in doing so, you can [skip to the section about booting the ISO](#booting-the-install-iso).